 K-2 students will learn some basic neuroscience in simple language.
 They will start by singing songs about the brain and having a look inside their head using our fully safe EEGs.

 They will then look at what happens inside their brain when they get angry.
-We use the simple ‘Glitter Jar’ example and a fantastic short video by Julie and Josh Salzman aimed at younger children to explain this.
+We use the simple ‘Glitter Jar’ example and a fantastic short video by Julie and Josh Salzman to explain this.
 Students will then use an EEG to see how well they can relax (de-glitter) their brain.
 The ability to do this is vital in making better decisions in the playground, in class or at home.